Semrush Review & Tutorial: How To Build a Successful Content Strategy

 How SEMRush Helps Choose A Niche

-Of all of the different factors that go into choosing a niche, my favorite thing to look for is not-so-great website that's doing really well in terms of traffic.
+Of all of the different factors that go into choosing a niche, my favorite thing to look for is not-so-great website that's doing really well in terms of traffic from organic search results.

 My thought is, if a low authority, average quality site can do well in this niche, I can too.